cunnie/writings/about.md

 It was really cold in that house.
 My parents kept the thermostat at fifty degrees.
 They would have probably kept it lower, but that&rsquo;s as low as the thermostat would go.
 It was so cold that we could see our breath when we woke up.
 My sister&rsquo;s friend, Abbie Kunath, would sometimes sleep over.
 Abbie&rsquo;s most vivid memory from High School is how cold our house was.

-Sometimes I would complain to mom how could it was, and she she would cackle fiendishly from her perch on the radiator, &ldquo;Put on another sweater!
+Sometimes I would complain to mom how cold it was, and she she would cackle fiendishly from her perch on the radiator, &ldquo;Put on another sweater!
 Put on another sweater!&rdquo;

 But in other ways my mom was great: she would make me five peanut butter and jelly sandwiches every day for lunch.
 I loved lunch.
 I still eat peanut butter and jelly sandwiches every day.
 Every morning I ask myself, &ldquo;Brian, what should I have for breakfast today?&rdquo; Then I say, &ldquo;Let&rsquo;s have peanut butter &amp; jelly sandwich!&rdquo;.
 And I&rsquo;m totally psyched every morning